tonethar/IGME-330-Master/notes/HW-wc-1.md

   // #2 - called when the component is inserted into the DOM connectedCallback(){
+    // draw page
     this.render();
-  }
+    // we could also hookup some JavaScript to DOM events }

   // #3 - called when the component is removed from the DOM